WasilIslam/WasilIslam/README.md

 - 👋 Hi, I’m @WasilIslam
-- 👀 I’m interested in mobile apps and web development
+- 👀 I’m an experienced web and mobile developer
-- 🌱 I’m currently learning node js
 - 💞️ I’m looking to collaborate on some cooler stuffs
 - 📫 How to reach me wasilislam456@gmail.com